Home

 FamilyFamily

 My wife, Louise, and I have been happily married since 1967.
-We first lived in western New York state and later moved to Annapolis.
-We had intended to stay in Maryland for only a year, but never left!
+We first lived in Western New York state and later moved to Annapolis.
+We had intended to stay in Maryland for only a year but never left!
 Both of our sons were born in Annapolis.
-Each is married and lives less than an hour away.
-Between their two families we have six adorable grandchildren.
-What a joy!
+Each have their own families and lives.
+They have given us six lovely grandchildren whoi have grown up nearby and who are a source of great joy.

 Hobbies, Other Jobs . . . (logos are clickable)

 PHRFI served as president, chief handicapper, and area handicapper of PHRF of the Chesapeake, a fleet in the largest sailboat racing class in the world.
-Our thirty-foot sloop, Mojo, has had the good fortune to be a regional High Point champion and take first place in the Governor's Cup and other races on the Chesapeake Bay.
-I still sail Mojo, but mostly single-handed and not as often as I'd like.
-No recent racing activities.
-My sons also sail.
-One campaigned his own Laser.
-Both have raced aboard Mojo.
-Click here for more details about the Helms 30 in general and Mojo in particular.
+Our thirty-foot sloop, Mojo, had the good fortune to be a regional High Point champion and to take first place in the Governor's Cup and other distance races on the Chesapeake Bay.
+I sail Mojo mostly single-handed now.
+See the tabs under Sailing for more information about Mojo and the Helms 30 in general.

-QCWAI've been a radio amateur or "ham" since the age of 12.
-I contact other hams all over the world, primarily by using morse code, although I do use voice and other modes of communication as well.
-My amateur radio story has its own web page.
+QCWAI have been a radio amateur or "ham" since the age of 13.
+I contact other hams all over the world using morse code, voice, and digital modes of communication.
+Morse code is my first love and my passion.
+My amateur radio story has its own page.
 My son, Paul, is a radio amateur too.

 BMAWCCAI developed an attraction to cars during my high school years.
-My interests over the years moved from back seats, to hot rods, to sports and open-wheel cars, to sport sedans.
-We often went to Watkins Glen when we lived in Upstate New York.
+Over time, my interests moved from hot rods, to sports and open-wheel cars, and lastly to sport sedans.
+Louise and I often went to Watkins Glen when we lived in Upstate New York.
 I visited the GP mecca of Monaco in 1965 and toured many parts of the street course in my rented Renault R8-1100.
-I am a member of the BMW CCA (NCC Chapter) and we have had a variety of BMWs in the family since 1986.
-My wife and I currently own two 5-series models and a 3-series AWD wagon.
-My son, Paul, drives a 3-series.
-I have a gained a modest knowledge of the mechanicals and have accumulated enough tools to do some real damage.
+I am a member of the BMW CCA (NCC Chapter) .
+We have always had one or more BMWs in the family since 1986.
+I have a gained a modest amount of knowledge of the mechanicals and have accumulated enough tools to do some real damage.